invokermain/pymssql-utils/README.md

 This module's enforced opinions (check these work for you):
 * Each execution opens and closes a connection using _pymssql_'s context management.
-* Execution data is returned as a dictionary, as accessing data by column name is clearer and simpler than by index.
 * Converts numeric data to `float` as this is easier to work with than `Decimal` and for the vast majority of cases 'good enough'.

 When you shouldn't use this module:
 * If you need fine-grained control over your cursors.
-* If performance is an absolute must (use [_pyodbc_](https://github.com/mkleehammer/pyodbc))

 Please raise any suggestions or issues via GitHub.

 ## Status

-This library is in beta, meaning that there will not be any breaking changes to the public API.
-However, there might still be a few bugs to be found.
-There is scope for expanding the library if new features are requested.
+This library is in beta, meaning that you should not expect any breaking changes to the public API, however, there might still be a few bugs to be found.
+There is also scope for expanding the library if new features are requested.

 ## Changes